-The National Film and Sound Archive has recently restored four films made by Italian/Australian filmmaker Giorgio Mangiamele (1926-2001) -– Il Contratto (1953), The Spag (1962), Ninety Nine Per Cent (1963) and Clay (1965).
-They are to be released as a DVD box set, and three will screen at the 2011 Melbourne International Film Festival.
+The NFSA has recently restored four films made by Italian-Australian filmmaker Giorgio Mangiamele (1926-2001) – Il Contratto (1953), The Spag (1962), Ninety Nine Per Cent (1963) and Clay (1965).
+They have been released as a DVD box set, and three of the films are screening at the 2011 Melbourne International Film Festival.

 The NFSA is challenged with the ongoing preservation of a massive collection of 200,000 Australian films.
 The curatorial task is to prioritise works for comprehensive preservation treatment.
 Curators focus on films which are unique (not held elsewhere), which are in physical danger of disintegration and which illustrate important elements of the history of cinema in Australia.